Evaluation Methodologies in Software Protection Research: Introduction

-This paper is organized as follows: \Cref{sec:methodology} presents the methodology we adopted to include and exclude papers and for extracting data from them, and categorize the papers. \Cref{sec:sample_sets} analyzes the sample sets used for evaluating the techniques presented in the papers, including the sample set sizes and the nature of the used samples. \Cref{sec:treatment} discusses the treatment that the samples underwent as discussed in the papers, i.\,e., how the protected (and unprotected) samples were generated. \Cref{sec:measurements} studies how measurements were performed on the samples. \Cref{sec:human} reports our findings about experiments involving human subjects.
+This paper is organized as follows: \Cref{sec:methodology} presents the methodology we adopted to include, exclude, and categorize papers, and for extracting data from them. \Cref{sec:sample_sets} analyzes the sample sets used for evaluating the papers' contributions, including the sample set sizes and the nature of the used samples. \Cref{sec:treatment} discusses the treatment that the samples underwent as discussed in the papers, i.e., how the protected (and unprotected) samples were generated. \Cref{sec:measurements} studies how measurements were performed on the samples. \Cref{sec:human} reports our findings about experiments involving human subjects. \Cref{sec:recommendations} presents our recommendations for future research.
 In \cref{sec:related_work}, we list related literature surveys and reviews.
 Finally, \cref{sec:conclusion} concludes this work.